KMKfw/kmk_firmware/docs/split_keyboards.md

 # Split Keyboards
 Split keyboards are mostly the same as unsplit.
-Wired UART and Bluetooth are supported.
+Wired UART is fully supported, and testing of bluetooth splits, though we don't currently offer support for this.

 ## Wired UART
 Wired connections can use UART over 1 or 2 wires.
-With 2 wires, you will be able to syncronize the halves allowing additional features in some extentions.
+With 2 wires, you will be able to syncronize the halves allowing additional features in some extensions.
 ```python
 from kb import data_pin
 :from kmk.modules.split import Split, SplitType